 - Five drinks consumed by an average-sized man

-A standard drink is equal to 12 ounces of a regular beer, which contains 5 percent alcohol, or eight to nine ounces of a malt liquor, which contains about 7 percent alcohol.
-About five ounces of wine contains about 12 percent alcohol, and 1.5 ounces or a shot of spirits such as tequila, vodka or whiskey, which contains about 40 percent alcohol, also equates to a single standard drink.
+A standard drink is equal to 12 ounces of a regular beer, which contains 5% alcohol, or 8 to 9 ounces of a malt liquor, which contains about 7% alcohol.
+About 5 ounces of wine contains about 12% alcohol, and 1.5 ounces or a shot of spirits such as tequila, vodka or whiskey, which contains about 40% alcohol, also equates to a single standard drink.

 The number of drinks you have is a basic indicator of intoxication risk.
 The more drinks consumed, the higher the BAC is likely to be.
-However, other factors also impact when a person drinks too much.
+However, other factors also impact what constitutes a person drinking too much.
 Specifically, the rate at which the body absorbs and metabolizes alcohol, which differs from one person to another, is a key determining factor.

-In other words, these factors determine when your BAC is going to reach that critical 0.08 percentage where risk is high.
-Among those factors are the following, according to Stanford University:
+In other words, these factors determine when your BAC level is going to reach that critical 0.08 percentage where risk of alcohol poisoning is high.
+Among those factors are the following, according to Stanford University.

 The differing biological makeup of men’s bodies and women’s bodies impacts absorption.
-As a general rule, a male body is capable of metabolizing alcohol at a faster rate than a female body.
+As a general rule, male bodies are capable of metabolizing alcohol at a faster rate than female bodies.
 That’s because women have fewer enzymes to do so than men do.
-Biologically, then, it takes less alcohol for a woman to reach that level.
+As a result, it takes less alcohol for a woman to reach 0.08 percentage, about a drink less, as discussed above.

-A person’s weight impacts how much it takes to get drunk, too.
-For example, someone who is 150 pounds has less body mass and blood flowing through their body than someone who is 250 pounds.
+A person’s weight can also impact how much it takes to get drunk.
+For example, someone who weighs 150 pounds has less body mass and blood flowing through their body than someone who’s 250 pounds.
 That means a 150-pound person needs to consume less alcohol to reach a full intoxication level.

 In addition to these factors, others can contribute as well.
-For example, some medications interact with alcohol, speeding the intoxication impact.
+For example, some medications interact with alcohol, speeding the intoxication impact, particularly medications administered for mental health purposes, like anti-psychotics and antidepressants.
 Also, many medications taken with alcohol can create additional side effects that can make it even harder to focus.
 Some interactions are fatal.
 Drinking at a rapid rate can also impact how quickly it takes to overdose.
-The onset of significant amounts of alcohol in a short period of time increases BAC much faster than sipping a drink.
+The consumption of significant amounts of alcohol in a short period of time increases BAC much faster than sipping a drink.

 Seeking Help for Alcohol Use

-When a person consumes alcohol at this rate on a frequent basis, there is a risk that the individual is suffering from alcoholism or an addiction to alcohol use.
+When a person consumes alcohol at a high rate on a frequent basis, there’s a risk that the individual is suffering from alcoholism or an addiction to alcohol use.
 As a person uses alcohol more and more, the body becomes better able to absorb it, but that doesn’t mean the risk factors for long-term impact don’t occur.
-Alcoholism needs treatment.
-At the FHE Health, we can provide support for this type of care in a safe environment, reducing the risk of alcohol overdose or poisoning occurring.